hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

     }
 }
 ```
-Note that once a data property name and type are set, they can NOT be changed.
+Note that once a data property name and type are set, they normally CANNOT be changed (however under some limited circumstances this is possible; see [updatePropertyDefinition](#updatepropertydefinition) below).
 Also, data property schemas cannot be deleted once added.

 ### setPropertyPermissions:
 Can be used after calling the addProperty action to change the lists of authorized editing accounts & contracts for a given data property.
 There is a maximum limit of 10 accounts/contracts that can be on each list.